Automattic/wp-calypso/client/blocks/reader-visit-link/README.md

 # Reader Visit Link

-A link to an external site from Reader, labelled 'Visit'.
+A link to an external site from Reader.

 ## Example